FactoryBoy/factory_boy/docs/recipes.rst

 Using reproducible randomness
 -----------------------------

-Although using random values is great, it can provoke test flakyness. factory_boy provides a few helpers for this.
+Although using random values is great, it can provoke test flakiness. factory_boy provides a few helpers for this.

 .. note:: Those methods will seed the random engine used in both :class:`factory.Faker` and :mod:`factory.fuzzy` objects.